marco-bernal/local-tts/README.md

     if self.tts_config["use_phonemes"] and self.tts_config["phonemizer"] is None:

 ### TODO
-* MVP:
   * Add unit/integration tests.
-Research how to do that.
-  * Deploy to Huggingface.

-* Phase II:
   * Fix broken models if possible.
   * Polish the UI with gr.Blocks.
-  * Deploy to a VPS.
-  * Create CI/CD pipeline w/ GitHub actions.

-Test changes from master to main